Everyone, meet Charlie!

 Fast forward a couple of days, I noticed that the bump was no long a little bump… it was a big bump.
 I immediately picked up my phone and called our Veterinarian.
 When we first went in our doctor, Dr. Kimmer, tried to ease my worry by telling me that it could be a number of things.
 She was placing her money on an ulcer, which can go away naturally on their own, but I had a bad feeling and I opted to “wait and see” and decided to have them cut it off and biopsy the sample.
 There was no way I could just “wait and see”, Charlie is my baby!

 He had the surgery the following Thursday.

-Picture below of when I picked him up afterwards.
+Picture below of when I picked him up afterward.

 Charlie did great and recovered in no time!
 They told me the biopsy would take a couple of weeks to get back but they were sure it was just an ulcer.